william-liebenberg/CommandR/Readme.md

 ## Executing a Command

-You can `execute` your command via an instance of the `ICommander`.
+You can `Execute` your command via an instance of the `ICommander`.
 The `ICommander` will take care of resolving the correct Command Handler for you along with injecting all the required dependencies that the handler requires.

 ```csharp